 If we declare a slow cooker to be a Don't Buy, you can be sure that it's one you should 100% avoid.
 No matter how tempting its price tag might be, you'll inevitably end up regretting your purchase.

-Sign up today for a Which? trial and access all our expert reviews of the latest slow cookers, so you can be sure that you get the best model for your money.
+Join Which? today and access all our expert reviews of the latest slow cookers, so you can be sure that you get the best model for your money.